-A.2.
-Purpose and general description of the PoA
+A.1.
+Purpose and general description of PoA

-- >> - a) The purpose of the CPA is to reduce the demand for wood and charcoal and to contribute to a sustainable development. - b) The CME will have the formal responsibility for all aspects of the PoA and will be directly responsible for collecting baseline information, and the annual monitoring process and all dialog with DOE, DNA and UNFCCC.
+- a) The purpose of the CPA is to reduce the demand for wood and charcoal and to contribute to a sustainable development. - b) The CME will have the formal responsibility for all aspects of the PoA and will be directly responsible for collecting baseline information, and the annual monitoring process and all dialog with DOE, DNA and UNFCCC. - c) The PoA is a voluntary action by the CME. - d) The goal of the project is to provide solutions that will reduce GHG emissions, and other negative effects of the use of dirty non-renewable fuel from cooking at a household level.